 Therefore, Portuguese farmers saw this as an excellent opportunity and attached shoots from these Brazilian manga trees to Indian mango trees.

 Portuguese farmers planted these fields in their gardens in Goa, and the trees survived.
-Some years later, they bore fruit, and the Portuguese realized they had created a work of art.
+Some years later, they bore fruit, and the Portuguese realised they had created a work of art.

 Enthusiastically, they planted the seeds of these fruits.
-Some years later, they realized that the trees growing in these seeds possessed mangoes of random species.
+Some years later, they realised that the trees growing in these seeds possessed mangoes of random species.

 Thus was the divine fruit, the greatest in the world and so unique that it could only grow by grafting.